- Elected Officials

 Role of the Minutes Department

-Rosalind Nichols, serves as the Minutes Clerk and serves in the capacity of Keeper of the Record by way of compiling the final action of the Shelby County Board of Commissioners conducted during official Business Meetings.
+The Minutes Clerk and serves in the capacity of Keeper of the Record by way of compiling the final action of the Shelby County Board of Commissioners conducted during official Business Meetings.
 The Minutes Clerk maintains the official record as outlined by state law in Minutes Book dated 1986 to present.
+During Commission Business meetings, the Minutes Clerk tallies votes and keeps record of all speakers.
 The Minutes Clerk also certifies approved resolutions, ordinances, and Bond Debt Documents as required by state statute.
 Additionally, the Minutes Clerk issues public hearing notices in all matters that come before the Shelby County Board of Commissioners via applicant appeals from the Memphis and Shelby County Office of Planning and Development and other county entities as required.

-Shirelle Brown, serves as the Assistant Minutes Clerk and serves in the role of the official clerk of record during County Commission Committee Meetings.
-The Assistant Minutes Clerk serves in capacity of Clerk for the County Commission only in the absence of the Minutes Clerk.
+The Assistant Minutes Clerk, serves in the role of the official clerk of record during County Commission Committee Meetings.
+The Assistant Minutes Clerk serves in the capacity of Clerk for the County Commission only in the absence of the Minutes Clerk.
 During Commission Business meetings the Assistant Minutes Clerk operates the Audio and Video equipment, tallies votes and keeps record of all speakers during Commission Business Meetings and transcribes the Commission Business meetings verbatim as is required by state law.
 The Assistant Minutes Clerk transcribes a summary of the monthly Beer Board Meetings and is also charged with transcribing Committee minutes as requested by County Commissioners or the Legal Division of County Government for official proceedings in a court of law.

 Link to the Shelby County Charter for Section (Legislative Branch) 2.06 and 2.07.